AlexvZyl/NativeFramework/README.md

 * ✅ Buffer sizes are currently static, change to dynamic.
 * ✅ Use SDF (Signed Distance Fields) when rendering text.
 * ✅ Create a resource loader function.
-* ⬜ Mouse events are combined between ImGUI and GLFW.
-This might be bad coding.
 * ✅ Fix abstractions.
 Code got messy when we started rushing.
 * ✅ Autoresize and scaling does not take into account the length of the text string.
 * ⬜ Looks like there is some kind of memory leak when resizing the window.